CA

 Simple Probability

-Prangna taught 13 days ago
+Prangna taught about 1 month ago

 Prangna and Shalaka engaged in a mathematics lesson focused on number lines, progressing from fundamental concepts to the more complex task of placing two- and three-digit numbers on lines with diverse intervals.
 Shalaka actively practiced identifying numbers within specific intervals and placing them accurately, even incorporating a dice game for interactive learning.
 Prangna will be assigning homework to reinforce Shalaka's understanding of number lines.